 If you have a heavy-duty truck, and do a lot of heavy hauling or towing, this is the brake pad of choice.
 It works, it’s proven, and it will deliver long life stopping power at a very reasonable price.

-This is the Auto Extra Friction AXMD785 Semi-Metallic Front Brake Pad
+4. Auto Extra Friction AXMD785 Semi-Metallic Brake Pad

 The AutoExtra semi-metallic brake pads are a front pair for OEM style stopping power.
 These brake pads are constructed using integrally molded shims, and the material is a standard mix of metals and resins.